mcgurk/Raspberry-Amiga-Emulation/README.md

 https://retropie.org.uk/download/

+Use dedicated SD-card for Amiga-RetroPie-installation.
+Other RetroPie-emulators not necessarily work fine with 50Hz output.

 ## Prepare RetroPie
 - At first boot teach only keyboard, do not teach gamepad/joystick at this point
 - If you use wireless network, set Wifi-settings